2022 Genetics & Genomics End of Semester Observance

 UFGI faculty represent eight colleges and 64 departments.
 They conduct an extensive range of genetics research, in fields such as gene therapy, plant genomics, neurogenetics, pharmacogenomics, evolution & development, bioinformatics, and the list goes on.
 Students are able to interact with these faculty during events, as well as collaborations and mentorship committees.

-As part of the program, students attend a seminar course on Fridays.
+As part of the program, students attend a seminar course each week.
 This course focuses on enhancing students’ professional skills beyond lab work.
 Students will give presentations on their research, receive feedback from other students, and have opportunities to ask other students about their work.
 Program alumni and visiting faculty will also give talks.

 Additionally, during National DNA Day in April, G&G students have the opportunity to visit local high schools to discuss their research, present the importance of genetics in a broad scope, and share their passion for research.
 These outreach events make a difference to budding scientists and many of our program’s students appreciate the opportunity to connect with local students.